kristianmandrup/react-16.nim/README.md

 ## Todo

-The bindings are still not complete at this point.
-Things that are left:

-* add more fields to the `SvgAttrs` and `Style` types
 * distinguish between keyboard and mouse events, and make sure that one has access to all relevant information in the event callbacks
 * add dedicated types, together with converters to string, to generate SVG